November 16th, 2020

 Conducting a Background Check for Employment: Things to Note

 What is a Background Check for Employment?

-Background checks are a valuable part of the recruitment process.
+Background checks for employment are a valuable part of the recruitment process.
 They allow employers to receive objective information about a candidate’s background before making a final hiring decision.
 Regardless of industry, a comprehensive background check can help employers minimize risk and comply with specific laws and regulations.

 Employers have a duty to protect their business interests, staff and clients, but background checks should not be used, or rather, abused, as a means of discrimination.
 It’s a stark reality that those with prior arrests or convictions struggle to find employment.
 Approximately 70 million people in the US have a prior arrest or conviction on their record.
 Consequently, a significant number of people are at risk of being denied employment opportunities because of these records.

-All Things Considered: Context Matters
+All Things Considered: Context Matters in a background check

 The Equal Employment Opportunity Commission (EEOC) recommends that employers take into account the nature of the crime, the age of the crime and whether the crime will have an impact on the job at hand.
 Municipalities and states around the country are starting to recognize this reality, as evidenced by the number of ban-the-box laws and statutes that require individualized assessments.
 This means that employers are removing any questions about conviction history that may disqualify a candidate from their applications.

 Instead, employers are humanizing the process, and they are providing fair employment chances for qualified candidates.
 This involves looking at the objective data compiled from the background check while balancing it with transparency, personalization and respectfulness.